Wahroonga (East) - Warrawee

 Wahroonga (East) - Warrawee demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Wahroonga (East) - Warrawee is significantly higher than national benchmarks.
-55.9% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Educational attainment in Wahroonga (East) - Warrawee exceeds national and state averages.
+55.9% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 34.4%, followed by postgraduate qualifications (17.7%) and graduate diplomas (3.8%).
-Vocational pathways account for 18.5% of qualifications among those aged 15 and above, with advanced diplomas making up 10.2% and certificates 8.3%.
+Vocational pathways account for 18.5%, with advanced diplomas at 10.2% and certificates at 8.3%.

 Frequently Asked Questions - Education